 - a.
 The term "Advisor" refers to the person of the charged student's choice who may assist and/or accompany the charged student throughout the Student Conduct Review Process, but shall not speak for or present the case on behalf of the charged student or organization. - b.
-The term "Charged Student" means any student that is charged with a violation of the Rules of Conduct. - c.
+The term "Charged Student" means any student that is charged with a violation of the Rules of Conduct.

+- c.
 The term "Continuously Enrolled" is defined as being enrolled in classes without a break of two or more consecutive regular semesters/terms (i.e., Fall and Spring, or Spring, Summer, and Fall). - d.
-The term "Director of the OSRR" refers to the Director of the Office of Student Rights and Responsibilities.
+The term "Director of the OSRR" refers to the Director of the Office of Student Rights and Responsibilities. - e.

-- e.
 The term "Disciplinary Sanction Review Committee" is a committee composed of an equal number of faculty/staff and students appointed by the Director of the OSRR to review the disciplinary probation/suspension status of a student. - f.
 The term "Hold" refers to a service indicator placed on a student's record. - g.
-The term "Member of the University Community" refers to any person who is a student, faculty member, staff member, University official or any other person employed by the University. - h.
+The term "University community" refers, collectively and individually, to students, University officials, Trustees, and all visitors, contractors, and guests to the University or any of its campuses, facilities or events. - h.
 The term "Off campus" refers to any location not defined as University premises. - I. The term "Overlay" refers to a notification on a student's University transcript that states the student is not in good standing. - J. The term "Preponderance of Evidence" means that evidence, considered as a whole, shows that the fact sought to be proved is more probable than not.
 This is the standard used in adjudicating all disciplinary cases within the Student Conduct Review Process. - k.
 The term "Record Sealing" refers to when a student's disciplinary record cannot be examined except by a court order or designated officials. - I. The term "Sanction" refers to outcome(s) imposed on students found in violation of any Rules of Conduct of this University. - m.
 The term "Student" means any person enrolled in one or more classes at the University, either full time or part time, including study abroad, pursuing undergraduate, graduate or professional studies. - n.
-The term "Student Conduct Board" means any person or persons authorized by the Director of the OSRR or designee to determine whether a student has violated the Rules of Conduct and to recommend sanctions that may be imposed when a rules violation has been committed.
+The term "Student Conduct Board" means any person or persons authorized by the Director of the OSRR or designee to gather information and make proposed findings regarding whether a student has violated the Rules of Conduct and to propose sanctions that may be imposed.
 Board members are selected through an annual application and interview process with the exception of the justices from the Student Government Association Judicial Council.
-All Student Conduct Board members, including justices, receive training from the Office of Student Conduct. - o.
-The term "University" means the University of Central Florida. - p.
+All Student Conduct Board members, including justices, receive training from the Office of Student Conduct.. - The term "University" means the University of Central Florida. - p.
 The term "University Official" includes any person employed by the University (i.e. faculty, staff, administration, and residence hall staff) acting within the scope of their job duties. - q.
 The term "University Premises" includes all land, buildings, facilities and other properties in the possession of or owned, used, or controlled by the University. - The term "VP of SDES" refers to the Vice President of Student Development and Enrollment Services.